JunhaoSong/cuseistut/source/gcap/index.rst

 3.1 Green's function calculation
 ================================
-The first step of runing gCAP is building a Grenn's function library by using fk package.
-An velocity model file (GD.vel) is need for the calculation. :download:`here <./gcap/velocity-model/hn>` is the velocity model used in this tutorial.
+The first step of runing gCAP is building a Green's function library by using fk package.
+An velocity model file (GD.vel) is need for the calculation. :download:`here <./gcap/GD.vel>` is the velocity model used in this tutorial.
 The default setting of :file:`gCAP` puts the Green's function library under :file:`~/data/models/Glib`

 ..
 Tip::